pjfsu/pjfsu/README.md

 ### [split-pdf-bookmarks](https://github.com/pjfsu/split-pdf-bookmarks)
 - Description: Extract bookmarks from PDFs and split documents into chapters using a companion CSV—served as a FastAPI web service and shipped as a Podman/Docker container.
 - Docker Hub: https://hub.docker.com/r/pjfsu/split-pdf-bookmarks
-- Technologies Used: GitHub Actions, Podman, Containerfile, Bash, Python
+- Technologies Used: GitHub Actions, Podman, REST API, Bash, Python
 - License: GPLv3

 ## Comparisons